 The DPEC model and scenarios were developed since 2015.
-Two versions are available at present.
+Two versions are available at present, and they are continuously under updating.

 - Version v1.0 was completed in 2019.
-In this version, the basic technical framework of the DPEC model was constructed; the version v1.0 future emission scenarios and database were compiled.
+In this version, the basic framework of the DPEC model was established; and six groups of emission scenarios (v1.0) linked to the CMIP6 climate scenarios were developed.

 - Version v1.1 was completed in 2021.
-In this version, the facility-level emission projection models for cement, iron, steel and petrochemical industry were updated; sub-models for key industries in GCAM-China were developed; and the version v1.1 future emission scenarios and database were compiled.
+In this version, the cement and steel industries were updated to the facility-level emission projection models, sub-models for key industries in GCAM-China were developed; and six groups of emission scenarios (v1.1) linked to China’s carbon neutrality target were developed.

 Supporting organizations >